 Practical, compassionate books for holding faith together in the middle of real, hard life.

-Resource disclosure: The 7-Day Mind Renewal Reset is free digital resources created by Daily Motivation TV.
-They are not a substitute for professional mental health care.
-If you are experiencing a mental health crisis, please reach out to a qualified counsellor or crisis service in your area alongside using these resources.
+Download the Free 7-Day Reset →Resource disclosure: The 7-Day Mind Renewal Reset is a free digital resource from Daily Motivation TV.
+It is not a substitute for professional mental health care or counselling.
+If anxiety is significantly disrupting your daily life, please also speak with a qualified counsellor or healthcare provider alongside using this resource.